Aetopia/Steam-Lite/README.md

 - Considering what information is required by the `SteamClient` class using SteamCMD is not required.

 ### Features
-- Ability to launch Steam games with directly using a Steam Client instance.
+- Ability to launch Steam apps with directly using a Steam Client instance.
 - Ability to minimize to the tray.<br>
     > [!NOTE]
     > The program will always minimize to the tray if an app is launched.
 - Doesn't require the Steam WebHelper.<br>
     > [!NOTE]
-    > The Steam Webhelper must be re-enabled briefly for invoking actions like launching the game.<br>
+    > The Steam Webhelper must be re-enabled briefly for invoking actions like launching an app.<br>
     > If you would like to implement your own methods to invoke specific Steam Client actions make sure to surround the method with `SteamClient.WebHelper(bool enable)`.<br>
     > ```cs
     > SteamClient.WebHelper(true);